the-teachingRSE-project/competencies/competencies.md

 As an interface between the researchers and the infrastructure, they take care of user management, access permissions, and configuration of required services.

 #### Legacy RSEs
-Research software may be used and evolved over generations of research without change management or governance processes, while software ecosystems (e.g., programming languages, frameworks, operating systems) constantly evolve.
+Research software may be used and evolved over generations of research without change management or governance processes, while software "ecosystems" (e.g., programming languages, frameworks, operating systems) constantly evolve.
 This may lead to the emergence of legacy code that is actively used.
 To safeguard continued usability and adoption, these RSEs have experience in working with legacy code, and are competent in the application of software stacks that are no longer part of the general curricula (e.g., \gls{COBOL} or \gls{Fortran}).
+Adaption of existing, large-scale codebases to evolving dependencies (\gls{LIBS}) or changing hardware (\ac{HPC}; see the HPC-RSE point below) may require mastery of in refactoring techniques and in the usage of specialized code transformation tools.

 #### HPC-RSE